dtomvan/starter-birthday.nvim/README.md

 ---@type StarterBirthday.Config
 {
     ---- Required values.
 If you want to get up and running quickly, just set
-    ---- these and you're goof to go!
+    ---- these and you're good to go!

     -- If any key in `date` is `nil`, it will ask you to configure it date = {